Avudaikrish/Diabetes/README.md

 # Diabetes
-Jut Find the outcomes of the patient
+Just Find the outcomes of the patient